HGT PRECISION FAQ

-What are the prices for HGT Precision 6, 5 & 4 Speed sequential gearboxes?
+What are the prices of HGT Precision Sequential Gearboxes?

-Each gearbox has a unique identifier attached to the back plate.
-This unique code references build date, engineer who assembled the gearbox, gearbox model, batches of materials used and the gearbox version number.
-In addition there are a number of pre-shippng checks that are made:
+Each sequential manual gearbox has a unique identifier attached to the backplate.
+These unique codes reference build date, the engineer who assembled the gearbox, gearbox model, batches of materials used and the gearbox version number.

 1) A pressure leak down test is performed to ensure all seals are working correctly.

-2) We run the gearbox on a bench dyno (with oil inside) checking all operations multiple times.
+2) We run the gearbox (with oil inside) on a bench dynamometer to check all operations.

-3) A short video clip is made of each gearbox going through shifts on the bench at medium rpm.
+3) A short video clip is made of each gearbox going through shifts on the bench.

-4) The build data, leak down test data and video recording are all stored electronically against each gearbox unique identification number for future reference.
+4) The build data, leak down test data and video recordings are all stored electronically against each gearbox unique identification number for future reference.

-5) We perform a number of other high-tech checks as well, but given that our competitors read our web site as well, we'd be naive to list them all here.
+5) We perform a number of other high-tech checks as well, but given our competitors read our website we'd be naive to list them all here.

 How long after I place my order will I receive my gearbox?

-Generally speaking we will ship your gearbox within 3 weeks of receiving your written order and deposit – sometimes even faster!
+Generally speaking, we will ship your HGT gearbox within four weeks after receiving your written order and deposit – sometimes even faster.

 What deposit is needed to confirm my order?

-We request a $2,000 deposit with your written order as confirmation.
-On receipt of the same, we generate a delivery date for your planning purposes.
+A $4,000 deposit along with your signed and completed order form will confirm your order.
+On receipt of the same, we will generate a delivery date for your planning purposes.

-How do you ship your gearboxes and what does it cost?
+How does HGT Precision ship gearboxes and what does it cost?

-We ship all gearboxes via Air Freight providing delivery to International airports usually within 72 hours.
-For most countries, we provide FREIGHT FREE shipping to your nearest International Airport.
-For our European customers, our pricing includes door to door delivery via UPS.
+We ship all gearboxes via Air Freight providing delivery to International airports usually within 4-5 days from leaving the factory.
+For our European customers, we use door to door delivery via UPS.
 We have a fixed contribution to shipping which is detailed in your personal quotation.

 Who is the HGT Precision Dealer in my country?

-How will I get my gearbox serviced locally?
+How will I get my HGT Precision gearbox serviced locally?